 Instantly, we several brothers and sisters all focused our eyes on brother Chen.
 I became confused: Brother Chen said that the spectacular scene of the Lord’s descending upon the clouds with great glory came from our imaginations.
-That reminded me of a scripture: “For God, who commanded the light to shine out of darkness, has shined in our hearts, to give the light of the knowledge of the glory of God in the face of” (2 Corinthians 4:6).
+That reminded me of a scripture: “For God, who commanded the light to shine out of darkness, has shined in our hearts, to give the light of the knowledge of the glory of God in the face of Jesus Christ” (2 Corinthians 4:6).
 “The light of the glory of God” mentioned here did not refer to the glorious light which could be seen with our naked eyes, but the glory that the Lord Jesus gained by defeating Satan and successfully redeeming us from the death and Hades of the Law.
 So, “the glory” in the prediction of the Lord’s descending again with great glory seem to contain mystery?
 Thinking of that, I asked curiously, “Hey, Brother Chen, how do you receive ‘great glory’ here?
 Hurry up to fellowship with us, please.”

 Brother Chen continued, “Regarding the real meaning of the ‘great glory’ said by God, I studied some verses and saw the Lord Jesus’ words in the Gospel of John 12:23–24, ‘The hour is come, that the Son of man should be glorified.
 Truly, truly, I say to you, Except a corn of wheat fall into the ground and die, it stays alone: but if it die, it brings forth much fruit.’
 And John 17:1, ‘Father, the hour is come; glorify your Son, that your Son also may glorify you.’
 From these verses, we can clearly see the ‘glory’ of God in the Age of Grace means that the work of redemption was completed through the Lord Jesus’ crucifixion.
 The Lord Jesus lived in the flesh for thirty-three and a half years, bore men’s cruel persecution and great humiliations in silence.
 Finally, He accomplished the work of redeeming mankind at the expense of being nailed His holy and innocent flesh to the cross, and saved men from lifeless laws.
 And thereby the gospel of the Lord spread throughout the world.
 The believers who followed the Lord and prayed to Him could be forgiven of their sins and enjoy the grace and blessings bestowed by the Lord.
 That was a part of glory obtained in His incarnation.
-So the Lord‘It is finished.’ on the cross, that is, God had completed a stage of redemptive work and thus gained glory.
+So the Lord Jesus said ‘It is finished.’ on the cross, that is, God had completed a stage of redemptive work and thus gained glory.
 Obviously, the ‘glory’ here means God has completed His work and His work has achieved a result, rather than the outward majesty and splendor in our imagination.”

 I suddenly understood it and said, “Hearing what you said, I am a little clear.
 The ‘glory’ turns out to be the result achieved by the completion of God’s work instead of the splendid pictures formed in our mind.
 The glory we think is vastly different from the actual glory of God!
 It seems that on the matter of welcoming the Lord’s second coming, we cannot guess and define God’s work by imagination any longer; we should urgently seek the actual meaning of God’s appearance with glory in the last days.
 Otherwise, if we still keep looking up to the clouds in the sky, the consequences will be unimaginable: We won’t even know we miss meeting the Lord when He comes.”